unixpariah/moxidle/README.md

 cargo build --release
 ```

-If you wish to disable dbus/systemd/audio integration use
+If you wish to disable dbus/systemd/audio/upower integration use and enable necessary ones with individual feature flags

 ```sh
 cargo build --no-default-features